 All official University communications will be sent exclusively to this University Email Address (UEA).
 Students are required to access the email sent to their address directly from the Emily Carr internal communications network, as forwarding of an official University e-mail account to other e-mail addresses is not advisable, and may compromise the ability to receive and send emails through the official UEA.

-Students are encouraged to respond to messages and clear their mailboxes regularly to ensure that new messages will be able to come through.
+Students are encouraged to respond to messages and clear their mailboxes regularly.

 Unless otherwise notified, a student’s email username is the same as the myEC login username.
 That is, in most cases, the first initial and last name in lowercase with no spaces.
 If there is already a user in the system with the same first initial and last name as you, a special username will be assigned to you.
 A typical student email address will look like this: email@example.com

 Passwords for the student e-mail account are initially set using the student’s birth date in the following format: YYMMDD (e.g. January 12 , 1965 would be entered as 650112).
 This password should be changed to something more secure upon the first use of the email system as a security measure.
 Please note that it is the responsibility of the student to remember their account password.

 The myEC initial password is in a different format.
 Use the first 2 letters of your birth month, followed by the two digit date and four digit year.
 For example, February 13, 1990 would be set to ‘Fe131990’.

 Please note, changing your email password does not change your myEC password.
 In addition, changing your myEC password does not change your email password; they are separate and distinct systems.
 For assistance with your myEC account, please contact firstname.lastname@example.org.

 For assistance with your Emily Carr email, please contact email@example.com.